Volunteers in Medicine

 - Mayo Clinic Jacksonville-Volunteers in Medicine Jacksonville patients who are identified as needing further diagnostic procedures and treatment for breast cancer are referred to the Mayo Clinic in Jacksonville, where they receive a full treatment regimen free of charge.
 In addition, Mayo clinic pays for all our reference tests.

-- We Care – We Care is our “sister organization” sharing specialist resource for referrals and free diagnostic services for patients served by both organizations.
-For our patients who need specialist services & procedures that we cannot provide in our facility, We Care coordinates that care (only for patients up to 200% of the Federal Poverty Level) with specialists and the hospitals to provide these services for free for our patients.
+- We Care – We Care is our “sister organization” sharing specialist resources for referrals and free diagnostic services for patients served by both organizations.
+For our patients who need specialist services and procedures that we cannot provide in our facility, We Care coordinates that care (only for patients up to 200% of the Federal Poverty Level) with specialists and the hospitals to provide these services for free for our patients.
 On the flip side, we reserve slots with our specialists for We Care patients.

 - Outside Providers-Other patients needing additional diagnostic procedures or treatments not covered by Volunteers in Medicine Jacksonville are referred to one or more of our providers for free or reduced fee services.